-E-mail Address and Telephone Number Appending
+Telephone Number Appending

-Since telephone numbers and e-mail addresses are readily available through publicly available sources, custodians or their agents may be tempted to use this information to solicit funds.
+Since telephone numbers are readily available through publicly available sources, custodians or their agents may be tempted to use this information to solicit funds by telephone.
 However, it should be noted that the Act prohibits custodians and their agents from collecting and using this type of contact information, without the express consent of the individual.
 In addition, as a general rule, third party fundraisers (who are not agents of the custodian) who receive personal health information from custodians may only use or disclose the information for the purpose for which the custodian was authorized to disclose the information under the Act.
-Since custodians are not permitted, without express consent, to collect, use or disclose telephone numbers or e-mail addresses for fundraising purposes, custodians would not be permitted to authorize recipients of personal health information to do so on their behalf.
+Since custodians are not permitted, without express consent, to collect, use or disclose telephone numbers for fundraising purposes, custodians would not be permitted to authorize recipients of personal health information to do so on their behalf.